lsgs/redcap-tableau-wdc/README.md

 from their REDCap project downloaded to their Tableau Desktop instance directly using the REDCap API.

-For version 1.0 only a simple download of all project data in raw format is performed.
+For version 1.0 only a simple download of all project data is performed, although you can select to receive either raw or label data.

-The module settings provide scope for institutions to specify their own text for the connector and instruction pages, although defaults are provided.
+The module settings provide scope for institutions to specify their own text for the connector and instruction pages (default text is provided).

 The module provides a Control Center link to an Instructions page.
 If the module is enabled for discovery by project users, then enabling within a project causes